 - Those patients who were treated by the chiropractors saw a modest advantage in their low-back pain relief over those treated by the medical doctors in the first 12 months.
 The greatest difference was in those patients who had chronic lower back pain.
 There was a noticeable statistical advantage in the chiropractic patients with chronic pain below the knee.

 The important point in this study is to note that ALL patient groups saw significant improvement in pain and disability over the course of treatment.

 Those patients who were experiencing acute pain saw the greatest improvement.
 Many of them gaining almost complete relief of their pain.
 However, 3 years into this study, up to 75% of the patients had experienced at least 30 days of pain in the previous year.
 This was even those who had seen significant pain and disability relief through early intervention.

 Here are two key take-aways:

-- The earlier you can deal with chronic low-back pain, the more effective the treatment when you are experiencing chronic pain.
-In the study, those patients who dealt with their pain early on experienced fewer days of back pain than those who had waited before seeking treatment.
+- The earlier you can deal with chronic low-back pain, the more effective the treatment is.
+In the study, those patients who dealt with their pain early on experienced fewer days of back pain compared to those who had waited before seeking treatment.
 Overall, their treatments were more successful in reducing their pain.
 So, if you are experiencing back pain – don’t delay.
 Early intervention can play a huge part in your recovery for the long run.

 - Chiropractic care can be more beneficial than medical care for certain kinds of pain.
 For those patients who had chronic low-back pain and those with pain below the knee chiropractic care was the most effective.
 Equally importantly, those patients who visited their chiropractor felt relief within the first 3 months.